VR haptic feedback platform for Adidas to promote the launch of James Harden's new sneaker.

 I set up a wireless local area network so that wifi traffic would not interfere with the system and used an encoding called Open Sound Control to send data packets from the wireless headset to the PC.
 This created a stable system with minimal downtime and the ability to send real-time data.

-I hired composer Jason Heath to write a composition for the haptic feedback to create a richer experience and more realistic sounds of a basketball dribbling or a foot hitting the floor.
-These audio waveforms were played back by the tactile transducer.
+I hired a composer to write a composition for the haptic feedback to create a richer experience and more realistic sounds of a basketball dribbling or a foot hitting the floor.
+These audio waveforms were played through the tactile transducer.

 The lighting received the same artistic touch and another patch used probability algorithms to mimic a flickering fluorescent bulb that was starting to burn out.